deepzsenu/Image-stitching-multiple-and-a-pair-of-images-/README.md

 ## please install these
 ## for the multiple image stiching please note that the images should be in order either left to right or right to left

+## the data-set that I used
+can be found here https://www.kaggle.com/deepzsenu/images-data with kaggle notebook
 # working on multiple image stiching with any order  in which you have to just input i=the images and the algorithms will adjust the images by it's self